yassinedd/anona/README.md

 # Windows20
 Windows Server 2019 Github with RDP Access (ngrok US)

+Disclaimer:- THIS RDP IS WORK FOR 6 HOURS

 Create a free VPS with 2cpu-7gb Ram FREE with Github:

 + Click Fork in the right corner of the screen to save it to your Github.